-2 people from the Diamond Princess cruise ship have died from the coronavirus
+6 people from the Diamond Princess cruise ship have died from the coronavirus

 - Kim Kyung-Hoon/Reuters

-- Two passengers who were aboard the Diamond Princess during the coronavirus quarantine have died from the disease, a Japanese health ministry official said Thursday.
+- Six passengers who were aboard the Diamond Princess cruise ship during the coronavirus quarantine have died from the disease.

+- The most recent death was a British man who died on February 28.
+The man, who was not named, was being treated in a hospital in Japan after disembarking the ship.

-- The passengers – an 87-year-old man and an 84-year-old woman – were both Japanese nationals.
+- Two Japanese passengers – an 87-year-old man and an 84-year-old woman – were the first to die from the disease on February 19.

-- They were taken to local hospitals on February 11 and 12, respectively, the Japanese broadcaster NHK reported.
-Both had underlying health issues.
+- The other three passengers who died from the disease are also Japanese nationals.

-- The cruise ship, which is docked in Yokohama, Japan, was subject to a two-week quarantine imposed the Japanese government, which drew criticism from the Centers for Disease Control and Prevention (CDC) after more than 600 people were infected with the coronavirus.
+- The cruise ship, which is docked in Yokohama, Japan, was subject to a two-week quarantine imposed by the Japanese government, which drew criticism when it appeared that the quarantine failed.
+More than 700 people on board were infected with the coronavirus.

 - Visit Business Insider’s homepage for more stories.

-Two passengers who were quarantined on the Diamond Princess cruise ship docked in Japan have died from the coronavirus, a Japanese health ministry official said on Thursday local time.
+Six passengers on the cruise ship quarantined off the coast of Japan for weeks have died from the coronavirus.

-They are the first reported deaths that have resulted from the Diamond Princess cruise ship outbreak.
+The most recent death was a British man who died on February 28.
+The man, who was not named, was being treated in a hospital in Japan after disembarking the ship.

-The passengers – a 87-year-old man and an 84-year-old woman – were both Japanese nationals, The New York Times reported, citing the Japanese broadcaster NHK.
-The two passengers were taken to local hospitals on February 11 and 12, and had underlying health issues.
+The first passengers to die from the disease – an 87-year-old man and an 84-year-old woman – were Japanese, The New York Times reported, citing the Japanese broadcaster NHK.
+The two passengers were taken to local hospitals on February 11-12 and had underlying health issues.

+The other three passengers who died from the disease are also Japanese nationals.

-Hundreds of passengers were trapped on the ship after Japanese authorities imposed a two-week quarantine.
-During the quarantine there was an uptick of cases on the ship, with more than 620 people testing positive for the coronavirus, known formally as CO VID-19, SkyNews reported.
+More than 3,700 people were trapped on the ship after Japanese authorities imposed a two-week quarantine.
+The situation came under scrutiny when the quarantine appeared to fail, with an uptick of cases on the ship and over 700 people ultimately testing positive for the coronavirus, which causes a disease known as COVID-19, Forbes reported.

-The deaths came amid initial groups of passengers disembarking from the ship this week.
-Nearly 400 Americans were evacuated from the ship and flown back to the US at the end of last week.

-The novel coronavirus outbreak, which began late last year, originated in the city of Wuhan in the Chinese province of Hubei.
-The coronavirus death toll has surpassed 2,100, with over 75,000 people infected across more then two dozen countries.
+The novel coronavirus outbreak, which began late last year, originated in the city of Wuhan in the central Chinese province of Hubei.
+The coronavirus death toll has surpassed 2,100, with more than 75,000 people infected across more then two dozen countries, though the vast majority of cases remain in China.

 - Read more: